 What Is Dropsy?

-In Aquarium fish, dropsy is a medical condition that has a serious impact on the health of the fish.
-It is fairly common in betta, which are a species of freshwater tropical fish.
+In aquarium fish, dropsy is a medical condition that has a serious impact on the health of the fish.
+It is fairly common in betta, which is a species of freshwater tropical fish.

 Dropsy in betta causes abnormal swelling of the abdomen.
 It gives the fish a bloated look.
 The name ‘dropsy’ is in fact descriptive of the appearance of a fish suffering from the condition.

 When a betta is suffering from dropsy, its belly will look like it has ‘dropped’, and appears to be hanging down.
 For this reason, this illness in fish is also sometimes referred to as ‘bloat’.

 The condition of dropsy in betta usually occurs in fish that have a severely compromised immune system.
 A betta with dropsy will display numerous symptoms that are all connected to a common cause.